Only the Young (band): 2014: The X Factor

 Only The Young auditioned for eleventh series of The X Factor.
 While on the series, Only the Young released their version of Bobby "Boris" Pickett's "Monster Mash" in aid of Teenage Cancer Trust.
 Only The Young made the live shows and were mentored by Louis Walsh.
 Additionally Walsh mentored Union J when Shelley was on the show in 2012.
 They were in the bottom two with Jake Quickenden in week three, but they were saved after receiving only Mel B's vote against them.
-They were automatically eliminated in week seven as the act with the fewest public votes on Saturday, coming in seventh place.
+They were automatically eliminated in week seven as the contestant with the fewest public votes on Saturday, been the tenth contestant sent home.
 Two weeks after being voted off the show, the group announced their first headlining show which would be held in London's Under the Bridge on 28 December 2014, thus becoming the first act of the series to be successful after leaving the show.
 However, the group had to pull out of the event following the death of Tarjomani's mother on 21 December.